 July in Banff

-July kicks off with celebrations and festivities to celebrate Canada’s birthday on July 1st.
+July kicks off with celebrations and festivities to celebrate Canada’s birthday on July 1.
 The town of Banff is the perfect place to celebrate Canada Day.
 There are fun family-friendly events running for the whole day, including the colourful parade down the main street (Banff Avenue) and a lively show in the evening at Central Park.
-July is usually the busiest month, so rates can be higher than other months.
-But it’s also the perfect time to go canoeing, hiking and get some fabulous pictures of your surroundings.

 Photo: Warm weather in July is perfect for driving the Icefields Parkway and taking in the views.